 Click here to find out about shares available in horses at Mowbray House.
 An excellent website to find out all you need to know about racehorse ownership is British Horseracing Authority.

 Owner Sponsorship provides the foundations upon which the VAT Scheme for racehorse owners is built.
 The income received from sponsorship allows owners to reclaim VAT on their racing expenses - including training fees, transport costs, veterinary fees, jockeys fees and even overnight stays when travelling to watch your horse run.
-At Mowbray House Farm we are lucky enough to have a yard sponsor so all we need to do is put your horse on the list and you can start reclaiming the VAT straight away.
+At Mowbray House Farm we are currently looking for a yard sponsor after our latest deal came to an end, when we have another sponsor in place all we need to do is put your horse on the list and you can start reclaiming the VAT straight away.
 For more details on the sponsorship go to British Horseracing Authority and download the Racehorse Owners' Sponsorship Code of Conduct produced by the British Horseracing Authority to help you ensure that you comply with all the requirements laid out by Customs and Excise.
-Our yard sponsor is Realistic Games who supply their successful mobile and desktop games to a number of leading operators, including Bet 365, BetVictor, Ladbrokes, Paddy Power, William Hill, Stan James, and Boylesports.

 Training costs about £280 a week.
 Extras are farrier, vet, dentist, physio, supplements, transport and staff expenses away from the yard.
 Email Ruth at [email protected] to be sent an up to date "Prospective Owners Price Guide".